redstone99/hass-alert2/README.md

 ### HACS install (recommended)

-1. If HACS is not installed, follow HACS installation and configuration at https://hacs.xyz/.
+1. If HACS is not installed, follow HACS installation and configuration instructions at https://hacs.xyz/.

 1. Click the button below